A SOLIHULL youngster had a hair-do makeover – to raise hundreds of pounds for an MS charity.

 “My sister is amazing and battles on with a “use it or lose it” attitude every single day.
 Some days are tougher than others as any person living with MS will testify.

 “Nathan and I decided that we could do something for both charities.
-His hair was lovingly packaged and sent to the Little Princess Charity.
+His hair was lovingly packaged and sent to the Little Princesses Charity.

 “The money he raised for the MS Society will help with on going research into finding a way to stop the progress of this disease and ultimately find a cure.